Hepatitis E Virus Infection (HEV)

 Four Things You Should Know About Hepatitis

-Hepatitis A, Hepatitis B and Hepatitis C are all different diseases.
+- Hepatitis A, Hepatitis B and Hepatitis C are all different diseases.
 Each type of hepatitis is caused by a different virus and spread in different ways.
 Hepatitis A does not cause a long-term infection, although it can make people very sick.
 Hepatitis B and Hepatitis C can become chronic, life-long infections and lead to serious health problems.

-Chronic hepatitis is a leading cause of liver cancer.
+- Chronic hepatitis is a leading cause of liver cancer.
 Chronic hepatitis can cause serious damage to the liver, including liver damage, cirrhosis, and even liver cancer.

-Most people with chronic hepatitis do not know they are infected.
+- Most people with chronic hepatitis do not know they are infected.
 More than 4 million Americans are living with chronic hepatitis in the United States, but most do not know they are infected.
 Many people live with chronic hepatitis for decades without symptoms or feeling sick.

 For more information regarding hepatitis, visit the following websites:

-Information from the Centers for Disease Control and Prevention
+Information from the Centers for Disease Control and Prevention (CDC)

-Hepatitis Fact Sheets from the Wisconsin Department of Health Services
+Hepatitis fact sheets from the Wisconsin Department of Health Services